ebisLab/React-Github-User-Card/README.md

 Now that you have completed the MVP, I want you to think about the process it took you to get here.
 Is there anything you wish you had planned better?
 Anything you would do differently?
 Now take a minute think about how you would accomplish these same objectives with function components and hooks.
 You have experience with both formats now, so you can form opinions, but more importantly, you can back up those opinions.
 That's a really exciting level to be at!
 If you have time now, go ahead and move onto the stretch problems.

+** I wished I understood how to access the other links to bring in more data from the provided api endpoints.

 ## Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- Build a form that allows you to search for different Github users.
+- ✔️ Build a form that allows you to search for different Github users.
 When the form is submitted, use `componentDidUpdate` to fetch the data for the user you typed in.
 Set that new user's data to state to trigger the component to rerender and display your new user.
 Don't forget to fetch their followers as well.

 - Look into adding your GitHub contribution graph.
 There are a number of different ways of doing this, this Stack Overflow discussion will get you started: https://stackoverflow.com/questions/34516592/embed-github-contributions-graph-in-website